coralproject/talk/docs/docs/counts.md

 Set the class of your html element to `coral-count` in order to get story counts.
 The following `data-coral-*` attributes will configure the output:

 - `data-coral-id` – The id of the story of which counts should be injected.
 - `data-coral-url` – The URL of the story of which counts should be injected.
-This should always be set.
+See more info below on when it needs to be set.
 - `data-coral-notext` – If set to `"true"`, only the count number will be injected

-The `data-coral-url` attribute should always be set.
-If it is not provided, the story URL will be retrieved from the [canonical url reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Choosing_between_www_and_non-www_URLs#Using_%3Clink_relcanonical%3E) `<link rel="canonical" href="...">` or inferred using the current page url.
-Therefore, on pages where the story URL cannot be inferred from the canonical url reference or current page url (such as index and homepages), it's important that the `data-coral-url` be included.
+The `data-coral-url` attribute should always be provided or be able to be inferred from the canonical url reference or current page url.
+If it is not provided in the data attribute, the story URL will be retrieved from the [canonical url reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Choosing_between_www_and_non-www_URLs#Using_%3Clink_relcanonical%3E) `<link rel="canonical" href="...">` or inferred using the current page url.
+Therefore, on pages where the story URL cannot be inferred from the canonical url reference or current page url (such as indexes and homepages), it's important that the `data-coral-url` be included.